 For this slow cooker chicken noodle soup recipe, you need a large slow cooker so that everything fits nicely.
 Let me show you how to make it!

+Step 3: Add herbs.
 Add the rosemary, thyme, Italian parsley and bay leaves around the chicken.
-I like to tie them with kitchen twine to make it easier to remove later.
-Push gently to submerge, just to make sure they infuse the water.
+You can tie them with kitchen twine for easy removal later.
+Push gently to submerge.

-Cover and cook on LOW for 6 hours, or on HIGH for 3.5 hours.
+Step 4: Slow cook.
+Cover and cook on LOW for 8 hours, or on HIGH for 4 hours.

-This is my secret for best flavor!
-Serve your with a fresh squeeze of lemon juice, as well as more parsley for garnish.
-The lemon use adds brightness and really brings out all the flavors.
+Serve your with a fresh squeeze of lemon juice!
+It adds brightness and really brings out all the flavors.
 It’s amazing!
+Serve with bread, or even better, pair with my favorite Cheesy Garlic Italian Bread!

 Tips for Success